Developing Core Components

-The Core Components are visible in the Quickstart when the sample content is present, because the We.Retail reference site uses them.
-However, when running in production (in nosamplecontent runmode, without sample content enabled), the core components won't be present anymore and must be installed on the AEM instances by the development and/or operations team.
+In on-premise installations, the Core Components are visible in the Quickstart when the sample content is present, because the We.Retail reference site uses them.
+However, when running in production (in nosamplecontent runmode, without sample content enabled), the core components won't be present anymore and must be installed on the AEM instance.

 The following table gives an overview of the differences between core components and foundation components.